Fusion torch: How it works

 The process began with a tokamak, a doughnut-shaped magnetic "bottle", containing plasma and unwanted material.
 This combination would result in a pool of electrons and nuclei which in turn would cause the tokamak to overflow and transfer the plasma into an outlet.
 This plasma then passes through a series of metal plates, differing in particular temperatures, all arranged in descending order.
 The atoms of elements pass over the plates with boiling points above their own.
 Eventually, the atoms encounter plates where the temperature is lower than their boiling point.
 This makes them stick onto the plate.
 The plates then work as a distillation system which sorts the plasma into its constituent elements.
 These pure elements can then be reused.

 1969 paper

 In the paper "The Fusion Torch – Closing the Cycle from Use to Reuse", Bernard J. Eastlund and William C. Gough defined population (food), entropy (resources, energy, pollution), and war (human needs and behavior) as three traps that could hamper the advancement of mankind.

 In terms of energy needs they estimated that by the year 2000 they would need 140,000 megawatts of electrical capacity.
 They also speculated that the fusion torch concept would be useful for the separation of uranium from reactor fuel element material.

-Effects on the environment

-Although the fusion torch will help in disposal of pollution and waste and make it available for reuse, there is also a problem that arises.
-The process of separating elements uses a lot of energy, and therefore creates a lot of heat.
-All this heat that is created from using the fusion torch will be released into the atmosphere.
-Such a large amount of heat could cause the surface temperature of the earth to rise.
-This could eventually lead to severe climate modifications and put a limit on world population and standards of living.
-However, the heat generated from the fusion torch and fusion can be "contained" if the system is brought to a break-even temperature, therefore, becoming self-sustaining.